-During Black History Month, we will use this page to mark the contribution of some of our Black psychiatrists to mental health services and will use the occasion to celebrate the achievements and contributions of Black people to society.
+Throughout the month, we mark the contribution of some of our Black psychiatrists to mental health services and use the occasion to celebrate the achievements and contributions of Black people to society.

-- Videos (see below): we hear from several doctors who talk about their journeys, achievements, influences and what makes them 'proud to be'
+- Videos (see below): we heard from several doctors who talk about their journeys, achievements, influences and what makes them 'proud to be'

 - Olufemi Talabi, a Core Psychiatric Trainee for Essex Partnership University NHS Foundation Trust